40net-cloud/fortinet-oci-solutions/FortiAnalyzer/readme.md

 | Internet Gateway and routes | Created for a new VCN; an existing Internet Gateway OCID is required by the current existing-network workflow |
 | Marketplace agreement | Accepted and subscribed when `mp_subscription_enabled` is `true` |

-The deployment does **not** create:

-- FortiAnalyzer HA or a second FortiAnalyzer instance
-- A load balancer or floating cluster IP
-- FortiGate trust, untrust, or heartbeat interfaces
-- VPN, FastConnect, OCI Bastion, or a private management path
-- FortiAnalyzer configuration, administrator accounts, certificates, backups, or managed devices
-- Automatic FortiAnalyzer LVM initialization for the attached log disk

 ## Supported deployment model

 FortiAnalyzer-VM for OCI uses the BYOL licensing model.
 PAYG/On-Demand licensing is not available for FortiAnalyzer on OCI.
 Obtain and register an appropriate license before the deployment, or confirm that you are eligible for an evaluation license.